raydiak/Inline-Lua/README.md

 arguably NYI, as the present interface is object-oriented.

 Composing roles from Lua objects doesn't work well when multiple Inline::Lua instances are in use.
-This is because it would be difficult for the user to provide the Lua table to mix in at composition time, so the table is specified as a name to look up as a global variable.
-When using multiple instances, the named global is always looked up in the most recently created instance.
+This is because it would be extremely difficult for the user to provide the Lua table object itself at composition time and still have their own code survive precompilation, so the table is specified as a name to look up at runtime as a global variable.
+When using multiple instances, the named global is looked up in the most recently created Inline::Lua instance, which is stored in the Inline::Lua.default-lua class attribute.

 Translation between Lua and Perl does not yet allow for writing new values to tables from Perl, and does not implement binary userdata.
-Also, metatables are mostly absent as a concept in the API and entirely untested, though they are likely to behave as expected in most situations.
+Also, metatables are mostly absent as a concept in the API and entirely untested, though they are likely to behave as expected in most situations, except for operator overloading when using Lua tables from Perl code.

+There is not yet any way to expose Perl-native constructs to Lua code, other than simple copy conversion when passing them in.
+Directly accessing Perl data structures and calling Perl code from Lua is not implemented.

 No provisions are made for growing Lua's stack beyond its initial size (which defaults to 20).
 Therefore, passing deeply-nested data structures to Lua may result in an overflow.

-There is not yet any way to expose Perl constructs to inlined Lua code, other than simple copy conversion when passing them in.

 ## Requirements